rbnbckr/rbnbckr.github.io/j3_service.md

 - 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023)

 ## Chairing
-- Organizing Committee chair of the [23rd Symposium on Experimental Algorithms (SEA 2025)](https://regindex.github.io/sea2025.github.io/index.html)
+- Chair of the Organizing Committee of the [23rd Symposium on Experimental Algorithms (SEA 2025)](https://regindex.github.io/sea2025.github.io/index.html)
 - Chair of the Scientific Program of the Workshop ["25 Years of Compressed Self-Indexes"](https://regindex.github.io/sea2025.github.io/workshop.html) co-located with SEA 2025

 ## Reviewing Activity